matrix-org/matrix-spec-proposals/proposals/3030-jump-to-date.md

 ### Receiving a rogue random delayed event ID

+Since `origin_server_ts` is not enforcably accurate, we can only hope that an event's `origin_server_ts` is relevant enough to its `prev_events` and descendants.

 If you ask for "the message with `origin_server_ts` closest to Jan 1st 2018" you might actually get a rogue random delayed one that was backfilled from a federated server, but the human can figure that out by trying again with a slight variation on the date or something.

+Since there isn't a good or fool-proof way to combat this, it's probably best to just go with `origin_server_ts` and not let perfect be the enemy of good.

 ### Receiving an unrenderable event ID